Use agg() Method Over apply() To Accumulate Pandas Dataframes Faster.

 Benefits of using agg() over apply()

-1. The agg() method is specifically designed for applying multiple functions to a DataFrame or Series at once, whereas the apply() method is more flexible and can use a single function or a user-defined function to a DataFrame or Series.
+method is more flexible and can use a single function or a user-defined function to a DataFrame or Series. - The

-2. The agg() method is generally faster than the apply() method because it uses a more efficient implementation under the hood.
-This can be especially important when working with large datasets.
+method because it uses a more efficient implementation under the hood.
+This can be especially important when working with large datasets. - The

 Related: Pandas Replace: The Faster and Better Approach to Change Values of a Column.